How Rust’s Compiler Catches What Coding Agents Get Wrong

 | ++++++++

 The error explains what happened (the value moved), where it happened, why it’s a problem (borrowing after move), and how to fix it (consider cloning).
-An agent can read this error, understand the issue, and apply a fix.
-Compare this to a segmentation fault or a null pointer exception, which tells you almost nothing about the source of the problem.
+An agent can read this, understand the issue, and apply a fix.
+Compare this to a segmentation fault or a null pointer exception, which tells you almost nothing about the root cause.

 Agents have limited context windows.
-Even as these windows grow, the fundamental constraint remains: an agent reasoning about code must hold that code in memory.
-Logic spread across many files means the agent must search, read, and maintain more code in context.
-Each file-hop costs time and risks losing track of the bigger picture.
+Even as these windows grow, the fundamental constraint remains: an agent reasoning about code has to hold that code in memory.
+Logic spread across many files means more searching, more reading, and more risk of losing the thread.

-Rust convention keeps implementation and unit tests in the same file.
-A module lives in one place, and its tests live right below it, typically in a #[cfg(test)] submodule.
-An agent working on a module has everything in one place—the implementation, the tests, the documentation.
+Rust convention puts implementation and unit tests in the same file.
+A module lives in one place, and its tests live right below it in a #[cfg(test)] submodule.
+An agent working on a module has everything in one read—the implementation, the tests, the documentation.

 pub struct Parser {